LezWatch/listicles/readme.txt

 Press the "Toggle Order" button at the bottom of the listicle, or when your whole listicle block is selected, turn on the 'Reversed' setting.

-= Why did the numbers get weird when I reversed? =

-Becuase CSS and PHP math is hard.
-Sadly the best way is to write the post with all the items and then, at the <strong>end</strong> reverse.

 = Can I move items within the listicle? =

 Yes!
 The same way you move any blocks.